Doane University

-Doane University is a private university in Crete, Nebraska.
-It has additional campuses in Lincoln and Omaha, as well as online programs.
+Doane University is a private university in Crete, Nebraska, United States.
+It has additional campuses in Lincoln and Omaha.
+Established in 1872, Doane is the oldest private university in the state of Nebraska.

 History

 Doane College was founded on July 11, 1872, by Thomas Doane, chief civil engineer for the Burlington and Missouri River Railroad.
 David Brainerd Perry was the first college president.
-He served until his death in 1912.
+He served until his death in 1912; at that time, there were twenty professors and instructors, six substantial brick buildings, and a cash endowment of $214,000.
+Total assets, according to the 1910 catalogue, were valued at "nearly $400,000."

+Funding at the beginning of the 20th century came from the Congregational Education Society in Boston and "many individual eastern givers, especially in Massachusetts, Connecticut and New York".
+The chapel and music building were completed in 1907; central heating was available on most of campus beginning in 1907.

 Doane College was renamed Doane University in May 2016.